📖 Table of Contents

 Cooking French Lentil Recipes at Home

-Some of the most delicious lentil recipes you’ve ever cooked!
+My old-fashioned green lentil stew recipe is one of the most delicious lentil recipes you’ve ever cooked!

 ➡️ Cooking lentils is a tradition in many countries, including the United States.
 This is a staple food that has been prepared for centuries or even millennia in some parts of the world in various forms and especially stew and soup.